Kubernetes configuration

 Overview

-It is useful for stateful applications like databases that save the data to persistent storage.
-The states of each Wazuh manager and each Wazuh indexer should be maintained, so we declare them using StatefulSet to ensure that they maintain their states in every startup.
+StatefulSets are useful for stateful applications like databases that save data to persistent storage.
+Wazuh manager and Wazuh indexer components maintain their states, so we use StatefulSets to ensure state persistence across Pod restarts.

-Persistent volumes (PV) are pieces of storage in the provisioned cluster.
-It is a resource in the cluster just like a node is a cluster resource.
-Persistent volumes are volume plugins like Volumes but have a lifecycle independent of any individual pod that uses the PV.
-This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.
+Persistent volumes (PV) are storage resources in the cluster.
+They have a lifecycle independent of any individual pod that uses them.
+This API object captures storage implementation details for NFS, iSCSI, or cloud-provider-specific storage systems.

 Pods